hyunsukr/hyunsukr/README.md

 [Class Analytics Live Site](https://class-analytics.com/home)

+## Personal Web Site / Blog
-Also feel free to check out my personal site for more information about me!
+Feel free to check out my personal site for more information about me.
 [Personal Website](https://hyunsuk-ryoo.com/)

+In the personal site you can also find a blog section, which has more information about the projects / research I am partaking in.
+[Personal Blog](https://hyunsuk-ryoo.com/blog/main)